krzyzanowskim/STTextView-Plugin-Neon/README.md

 ## Installation

-Add plugin package as a dependency of your application, then register/add it to the STTextView instance:
+Add the plugin package as a dependency of your application, then register/add it to the STTextView instance:

 ```swift
 import NeonPlugin